natanaelsirqueira/natanaelsirqueira/README.md

 :computer: I like to keep up to date with web development and infrastructure technologies, so I'm always looking forward to attending events, watching talks and taking courses.

 :video_game: I'm a game development enthusiast with Unreal Engine 4.
-I am part of a study group focused on applied games, running simulation projects ranging from nursing to robotics for space exploration.
+I am part of a study group focused on applied games, running simulation projects ranging from nursing to robotics for space exploration. :rocket:

 <!--